LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/let-me-die-on-your-chest.md

 Good bye thoughts,

-I don't need
+I don't need them,

-none of those

 but to sink

 on your skin,

-To let go,
+And let go,

-All my fingers,
+All my fingers.

+&nbsp;

-Make them walk
+Make them crawl

 Further than

 Any man,

-Has ever walked,
+Has ever touched

-As we shiver.
+With tender romance.